Memorable Manitobans: George Aitken (1906-1984)

 Born at Winnipeg on 21 November 1906, son of Robert W. Aitken and Margaretta M. Alexander, he worked as an accountant, serving as Vice-President of the Great West Life Assurance Company.
 He was also a Director of Federal Industries.
+In 1961, he was elected a Fellow of the Institute of Chartered Accountants.
 He was President of the Canadian Red Cross Society, Vice-Chairman of the League of Red Cross Societies, a member of the Standing Commission of the International Red Cross, and Honorary Vice-President of the British Columbia Red Cross Society.
-He was President of the Canadian Club of Winnipeg (1950-1951) and later President of the Winnipeg Art Gallery.
+He was President of the Canadian Club of Winnipeg (1950-1951) and President of the Winnipeg Art Gallery (1966-?).
 He was a board member of the Manitoba Centennial Corporation.
 In 1972, he received an honorary doctorate from the University of Winnipeg.
 He was a member of the Royal Vancouver Yacht Club and the Manitoba Club.
 He died at North Vancouver, British Columbia on 23 February 1984.

 Birth registration, Manitoba Vital Statistics.

 “These Manitobans will help plan centennial,” Winnipeg Free Press, 13 September 1963, page 9.

 Obituary, Winnipeg Free Press, 25 February 1984, page 37.